panosc-eu/panosc/Work Packages/WP8 User Training/2019-05-15_ESS_Weekly.md

 # Actions
 ## From [2019-05-08](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP8%20User%20Training/MeetingMinutes/2019-05-08_ESS_Weekly.md)

-- [ ] Develop requirement document for Jupyter integration in e-learning platform.
-Jesper to initiate that in a shared document.
+- [X] Develop requirement document for Jupyter integration in e-learning platform.
+Jesper initiated a shared document.
+- [ ] Jesper: Add Linda to Jira board
 - [ ] How will budget allocated for videos in PaNOSC be managed?
 Thomas to raise the question at PMB.
 - [x] Jesper: Define milestones deadlines and due dates for stories.
 May 8, 2019
 - [ ] Thomas: Invite other to VC in to our weekly meetings on WP8 email list and make them aware of the minutes.